 The capstone course is designed as an integrative experience incorporating the application of technical skills and knowledge and general education competencies.
 Through the design, development, documentation and presentation of a project the student will demonstrate a broad mastery of learning across the curriculum.
+The project will include simulations utilizing software virtualizations, and will require real world hands on simulations.
 The student will work closely with an advisor in designing and implementing the project.